UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Click on a project
-* Bring up a page that shows more details about a project
+* Navigate to a new page that shows more details about a project such as the title, description,status, name of the Idea Creator, date of creation/updated, number of followers, backers, volunteers, and upvotes, and how much of honorarium is provided

 ```